thomkell/DeepNeuralNetwork/README.md

-# Neural Network in C
+# Deep Neural Network in C with 2 layers
 Code written by: Anu, Thomas, Zack

 # Dataset